puppetlabs/puppet-docs/source/pe/3.2/trouble_regenerate_certs_split.markdown

 2. Stop the puppet agent service with `sudo puppet resource service pe-puppet ensure=stopped`.
 3. Stop the orchestration service with `sudo puppet resource service pe-mcollective ensure=stopped`.
 4. Stop the PuppetDB service with `sudo puppet resource service pe-puppetdb ensure=stopped`.
-5. Delete puppet agent's SSL credentials with `sudo rm -rf /etc/puppetlabs/puppet/ssl/*`.
+5. Delete puppet agent's SSL credentials with `sudo rm -r /etc/puppetlabs/puppet/ssl/*`.
-6. Delete the SSL credentials from the PuppetDB SSL directory with `sudo rm -rf /etc/puppetlabs/puppetdb/ssl/*`.
+6. Delete the SSL credentials from the PuppetDB SSL directory with `sudo rm -r /etc/puppetlabs/puppetdb/ssl/*`.
 7. Request an agent certificate from the CA puppet master with `sudo puppet agent -t`.
 The puppet master will autosign the request, and the puppet agent will fetch the certificate.

    The Puppet agent will also try to do a full Puppet run, which will fail.
 This is as expected, so don't worry about it.